Trip Details at-a-Glance

 Trip Cost Does Not Include:All air transportation; excess baggage charges; airport arrival and departure taxes; transfers for independent arrivals and departures; passport and/or visa fees; travel insurance; items of a personal nature such as laundry, bar charges, alcoholic beverages except as listed, e-mail/Internet/fax/telephone charges.

-The 110-guest Sea Adventurer is a superb oceangoing vessel equipped with stabilizers and an ice-hardened hull that allow her to navigate easily in the most rugged natural environments.
-The vessel is outfitted with satellite navigation and communication equipment.
-A fleet of Zodiac landing craft permits us to land anywhere nature or curiosity dictates.
-Each cabin has an ocean view, individually controlled heat/air conditioner, an in-room music system, and en suite bathroom.
-Facilities on board the Sea Adventurer include a dining room, lounge, library, gift shop, laundry, and small gym.
+The 110-guest Sea Adventurer is an expedition ship equipped with stabilizers and an ice-strengthened hull that allow her to navigate easily in the most rugged environments.
+Each cabin has an ocean view, individually controlled heat/air conditioner, an in-room music system, and en suite bathroom facilities.
+Public spaces on board include a window-lined dining room that seats all guests at leisurely single seatings, a spacious lounge, polar library, gift shop, laundry, and small gym.
+A fleet of Zodiacs permits landing anywhere nature or curiosity dictates.